terran6/nft-on-terra/README.md

-# How to Mint Your Very Own NFT on the Terra Blockchain
+# How to Mint an NFT on the Terra Blockchain

 NFTs have been generating a lot of buzz in the blockchain community for some time now, particularly with their use in trading digital art.
 NFTs, or non-fungible tokens, are unique digital assets that may be showcased and bought/sold on the blockchain.
 Purchasing an NFT gives you ownership over the unique digital creation, somewhat similar to buying a distinct painting or art piece.